SOwOphie/wsedit/ARCHITECTURE.md

 Rendering the output of `wsedit` is a three-step process:

- 1. Extract all syntactically relevant tokens from each line of text and put them into a buffer.
+ 1. Extract all syntactically relevant tokens from each line of text and put them into a cache.
 Some tokens may have no relevance at the moment (e.g. a single quote inside a double quoted string), this will have to be taken into account in step 2.

  2. Run a FSM over these lines to obtain ranges of to-be-coloured text as well as ranges of matching brackets.
-Put these into buffers as well.
+Put these into caches as well.

  3. On the actual draw call, look up each character's position in the caches from step 2 to determine its designated colour.